 Associate Professor Yang Wang has received a one-year, $100,000 grant from Meta for his project, "Global South Citizens' Privacy Perceptions and Management of Targeted Ads on Social Media."
-His doctoral students Tanusree Sharma, Smirity Kaushik, and Yaman Yu will serve as co-investigators.
+PhD students Smirity Kaushik and Yaman Yu and Informatics PhD student Tanusree Sharma will serve as co-investigators.
 The goal of the project is to learn from users in the Global South, with a focus on India and Bangladesh, about their experience with targeted ads.

 "Users from marginalized communities tend to be disproportionally affected by practices such as user profiling and targeted advertising," said Wang.
 "While there is a large body of literature on users in western developed countries, we know little about users in the Global South.
 Through our project, we hope to uncover unique experiences and challenges faced by these individuals."